 How To Write A Business Plan

-How To Write A Business Plan - Preliminary
+How To Write A Business Plan - The First Step

 You need to prepare before you begin to write your business plan.
-Following are four questions that you should answer before you start:
+Following are five questions that you should answer before you start:

 1. Who is your audience for your business plan?
 Is it for your use only, as a tool for obtaining financing, or a document to unite business partners in a common goal?

-2. What service or product does your business provide and what needs does it fill?
+2. What service or product does your business provide?
+What needs does it fill?
+Who are your competitors?

 What goes into a business plan?
 Consider these four elements: